waynehartman/PromiseKit/_posts/2018-02-12-PromiseKit-6.0-Released.md

 We do not have many deprecations, so your code may stop compiling if you upgrade.
 The reason for the lack of deprecation notices is again: ambiguity.
-Swift tends to pick even deprecated versions of ambiguous functions, and this let to pain when writing new code.
+Swift tends to pick even deprecated versions of ambiguous functions, and this led to pain when writing new code.

 We suggest looking at the [sources for the extensions](https://github.com/PromiseKit) we provide should you need to.
 The code is neatly organized and easy to read.